inamozgur/inamozgur/README.md

 - 👋 Hi, I’m Özgür  İnam
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning javascript-css and html
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on front-end web development projects
-- 📫 How to reach me https://www.instagram.com/inamozgur/
+- 📫 How to reach me

 <!---
 inamozgur/inamozgur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.